 Butterfly Valley

-Butterfly Valley, which is home to millions of butterflies, is protected by a protected area.
-So much so that this world-famous valley is located at the foot of Babadag.
+Butterfly Valley, home to countless butterflies, is a designated protected area.
+This world-famous valley is located at the foot of Babadag.
 Its pristine natural environment is protected with a no-construction policy.
-A facility operates within the valley to safeguard its natural life and implement conservation projects.
+A dedicated facility operates within the valley to safeguard its natural life and implement conservation projects.

 Butterflies like humid, secluded and calm environments.
-While going deeper into the island, you can explore the valley and watch the butterflies.
+While going deeper into the valley, you can explore it and observe the butterflies.
 There are 7 bays around the valley.
 These are Knight Island, Samanlik, Hilliside, Aquarium, Dalyan, Red Island, and Calis Beach.
 During your vacation, you can join tours in these bays and enjoy swimming in different waters.

 Yakapark

-28 Km to Yaka Village where the ancient city is located, Yakapark is a work of art created by natural water sources and nature itself embroidered by the human hand.
+Located 28 km from Yaka Village, where the ancient city is situated, Yakapark is a work of art shaped by natural springs and enhanced by human creativity.

 Fethiye Activities

-Don’t just think of Fethiye as a center of sea, nature and historical places.
-Do you even know that tours are organized just for Fethiye activities?
-We have prepared a list of the best activities you should do in Fethiye for you.
-If you are ready to read the list full of excitement, action and adventure, let’s start:
+Don’t think of Fethiye as just a place of sea, nature, and history — it offers so much more.
+Did you know that there are tours dedicated solely to Fethiye’s activities?
+We have prepared a list of the best activities you should do in Fethiye.
+If you are ready to read the list full of excitement, action, and adventure — let’s dive in:

 Paragliding

 You will float in the blue sky in the unique Oludeniz view by making a tandem jump accompanied by a pilot with a parachute.
-While soaring in the skies of Fethiye with a parachute, you can easily see not only Oludeniz, but also the wide Esen Plain and Dalaman coasts extending to Patara beach by passing through the clouds.
+While soaring in the skies of Fethiye with a parachute, .you can see not only Oludeniz but also the wide Esen Plain and the Dalaman coasts stretching toward Patara Beach, often while passing through the clouds.
 These beauties, which you will hardly see again, will remain as a memory for you after your trip to Fethiye.
 On the route of this flight, which lasts about 25 minutes, the view angle extending from Butterfly Valley to Kaya Village will take you to very different worlds.

 Scuba Diving

-Fethiye, one of the best and most popular diving areas preferred by experienced divers, has diving options suitable for all ages.
-You can explore mysterious caves by diving and drift through the mysterious underwater world.
+“Fethiye is one of the best and most popular diving destinations, with options suitable for all ages and experience levels.
+You can explore mysterious caves by diving and navigate through the mysterious underwater world.
 There are also different options for archaeological dives.
 You can join the diving tours organized every day and discover the wonderful mysterious diving sites on the Fethiye-Kas or Fethiye-Marmaris routes.
 In special tours, you can enjoy the tour with an experienced instructor diver and equipped diving suits.

 12 Islands Boat Tour